 Ingredients

-- 2 cups Liquid from the cooking
+- Liquid from the cooking - if available

 - Extra broth if needed

-- 4 tablespoons flour
+- all-purpose flour

-- salt to taste
+- salt and pepper to taste

-Instructions
+Step-by-Step Instructions

 The Slurry Method of Making Gravy